m3db/m3/docs/operational_guide/resource_limits.md

 ### Headers

-The following headers can also be used to override configured limits on a per request basis (to allow for different limits dependendent on caller):
+The following headers can also be used to override configured limits on a per request basis (to allow for different limits dependent on caller):

 --8<--
 docs/common/headers_optional_read_limits.md